History of the Camino de Santiago: In 40 AD,

 clandestinely buried in Northern Spain.
 Centuries later, a

-hermit witnessed a shower of stars leading to James'
+hermit witnessed a shower of stars leading to the forgotten tomb

-started the golden age of pilgrimage to Santiago with multitudes
+started an age of pilgrimage to Santiago with multitudes

-of wayfarers seeking the tomb of St James.
+of medieval wayfarers seeking the tomb of St James.
 Towns along the

-Camino hosted these travellers and today many villages have
+way hosted the pilgrims and today many of those villages have

 Today's Camino: Traditionally there